Will Getting Braces Change What I Eat?

 Braces, for many, symbolize a transformative journey toward a perfect smile.
-Yet, alongside the excitement of this new path, it is normal to wonder how they will affect your ability to eat the foods you like.
+Yet, alongside the excitement of this new path, it is normal to wonder how it will affect your ability to eat the foods you like.
 “Will I have to bid farewell to my favorite candy bar?
 Will popcorn at the movies now be a distant memory?

 Ask anyone who’s been through the braces journey, and they’ll likely tell you that every bite adjusted, every treat postponed, is all worth it for that final reveal.
+So to help keep you on track, the American Association of Orthodontists (AAO) has created this helpful guide for what you can, can’t, and shouldn’t eat with braces.

 Braces consist of delicate components.
 While designed to withstand typical wear, some foods can compromise or damage them.
-Certain foods increase the risk of oral health issues when particles become trapped.
+Each time a bracket breaks or a wire comes loose, it can set your treatment back.

 New braces often equate to a sensitive mouth.
-If you can eat normally, that’s great, it can help your sore teeth feel better faster.
+If you can eat normally, that’s great; it can help your sore teeth feel better faster.
 If not, you may want to try eating soft, gentle foods that help minimize discomfort as your teeth adjust:

 - Oatmeal: This comforting choice isn’t just soothing; it’s a nutritional powerhouse.